 Haussmann embraces the dialogue with his audience and the inclusion of the environment into his work.
 He engages in interactive projects and collaborations such as “Video Sonic Project” with the Media Institute of the University of Tuebingen; “Darwin’s Coral – One Ocean Project,” a collaborative exhibit with One World One Ocean; “The Third Image,” a photo project with Rick Ashley; scientists in a non-verbal dialogue, “Dialogues,” at the Broad Institute of Harvard and MIT; participates in transatlantic exhibitions such as “KunstTraject langs de Leie,” Belgium, and “Art in Embassies,” Brussels; and creates site-specific exhibitions such as at the ballroom of the Goethe Institute Boston.

 Haussmann also enjoys the exchange with fellow artists and students.
-He has been a mentor and educator at Lesley University, Art Institute of Boston, and at New Hampshire Institute of Art; and has been offering courses at the Truro Center for the Arts at Castle Hill, Truro, and at the Provincetown Art Association and Museum, Provincetown.
+He has been a mentor and educator at Lesley University, Art Institute of Boston, New Hampshire Institute of Art and at Montserrat College of Art.
+He has been offering courses at the Truro Center for the Arts at Castle Hill, Truro, and at the Provincetown Art Association and Museum, Provincetown.
 Haussmann was the artist-in-residence at the Broad Institute of Harvard and MIT, 2012 – 2015.
+He engages in interactive projects and collaborations such as “The Nucleus Project” with Werner Trotter and the City and the University Tuebingen; “Video Sonic Project” with the Media Institute of the University of Tuebingen; Mensch – Maschine-Kunst im Dialog mit dem Stadtmuseum Tuebingen, with Werner Trotter; “Video Sonic Project”.